-What are Bill Murray's best movie roles?
+Bill Murray's 10 best movies

 From wisecracking Ghostbuster to a man trapped in Groundhog Day, these are the roles that made Bill Murray one of the world’s biggest movie stars.

 Bill Murray probably shouldn’t be a Hollywood star: he doesn’t have an entourage, he rubs people the wrong way a fair bit and he once accidentally broke Robert De Niro’s nose.
 Somehow though, his incredible wisecracking persona and unique charm have turned him into one of the biggest stars ever.
 These are the roles that have made that happen.